Handling ionotify(), poll(), and select()

 - just arm for transitions

-The flags member contains the conditions that the client is interested in and can be any mixture of the following:
+- The conditions the client is interested in.
+This field can be any mixture of the following:

 - _NOTIFY_COND_INPUT